 Pricing models vary sharply between these two categories, and the sticker price rarely tells the full story.
 Full AP platforms like Tipalti and AvidXchange typically charge per transaction or per user per month, with additional fees for payment execution, vendor onboarding, or premium features.
 If AvidXchange is also on your shortlist, this breakdown of AvidXchange alternatives for mid-market AP teams helps clarify when a full-suite replacement is worth the disruption.
 A business processing 500 invoices monthly at $1.50 per transaction is paying $750 before accounting for seat licenses or add-ons.

 Extraction tools price differently.
 Most charge per page or offer pay-as-you-go credits, which means you pay for what you process and nothing more.
 There are no per-user surcharges, no minimum commitments, and no per-transaction invoice processing fees layered on top.
-For the same 500 invoices, a per-page extraction tool might cost a fraction of the full platform price, particularly if your invoices average one to two pages each.
+For the same 500 invoices, a per-page extraction tool can be materially cheaper than a full platform, particularly if your invoices average one to two pages each.

 To compare accurately, calculate your true per-invoice cost by adding up every fee component (seats, transactions, payments, support tiers) and dividing by your monthly invoice volume.
 You can calculate your invoice automation ROI to model the real numbers for your situation before committing to a trial.